DeepScribe: Localization and Classification of Elamite Cuneiform Signs Via Deep Learning: Results

-To investigate the effect of dataset size on classification model performance, we also varied the size of the training dataset while keeping the size of the test data constant.
-To perform these experiments, we used a single train/test split and randomly subsampled the training data without explicit stratification.
+To investigate the effect of dataset size on classification model performance, we also vary the size of the training dataset while keeping the size of the test data constant.
+To perform these experiments, we use a single train/test split and randomly subsampled the training data without explicit stratification.
 We performed 10 subsamples for each sample fraction.
 Figure \ref{fig:cls_abl} shows test set accuracy as a function of training set sample fraction.

 As alluded to in Section \ref{section:cls_perf} above, we see a similar pattern in aggregate accuracy as we do with per-class recall—performance increases as more training examples are added, but the rate of improvement slows down as the dataset gets larger.
-We also see that with a very small training sample the number of classes that are extremely poorly represented (i.e. near-zero recall on test) is high.
+We also see that with a very small training sample, the number of classes that are extremely poorly represented (i.e., near-zero recall on test) is high.
 These results are similar to our observations in Section \ref{section:cls_perf}, indicating a roughly log-linear relationship between sign attestation and predictive performance.
 These results, in combination with our qualitative exploration of error modes, imply that precisely disambiguating signs is fairly difficult for a classification model due to a combination of label noise, data imbalance, and linguistic ambiguity.
 Many signs are difficult to interpret for a human with full access to lingustic context, rendering them even more difficult for a model classifying single signs.
-We see this show up as well in the large gap between top-1 and top-5 accuracies — the model clearly is learning representations that enables meaningful semantic grouping of signs, but we may be hitting a limit of single-sign image classification performance on this type of data.
+We see this show up as well in the large gap between top-1 and top-5 accuracies.
+The model clearly is learning representations that enable meaningful semantic grouping of signs, but we may be hitting a limit of single-sign image classification performance on this type of data.
 Further dataset refinement to remove unclear signs may aid in this slightly, but we suspect that the models are bottlenecked by image quality and the fundamental difficulty of the task.